2015 Greek bailout referendum: After the referendum announcement

 Note: This section only covers confirmed polls conducted since the announcement of the referendum.
 Polls not confirmed by their respective pollsters are not shown in the table.

 Before the referendum announcement

 Two opinion polls were conducted shortly before the announcement of the referendum on 27 June, and prior to the referendum question being made public.
 The first asked how people would vote if a debt-deal were put to a referendum, and the second whether people supported reaching an agreement with the creditor institutions or not.
 Both found support for a deal in principle.

 Results

-The "NO" (ΟΧΙ in Greek) vote won in all the regions of Greece, as well as in all the Greek constituencies.
-The highest share of "NO" votes was in Crete, particularly in the constituencies of Heraklion and Chania.
-The highest share of "YES" (ΝΑΙ in Greek) votes was in the Peloponnese region – most notably in the Laconia constituency – although the number of "YES" votes were outnumbered by "NO" votes.
+The "no" vote won in all the regions of Greece, as well as in all the Greek constituencies.
+The highest share of "no" votes was in Crete, particularly in the constituencies of Heraklion and Chania.
+The highest share of "YES" (ΝΑΙ in Greek) votes was in the Peloponnese region – most notably in the Laconia constituency – although the number of "yes" votes were outnumbered by "no" votes.